ARE YOU Q'ED IN?

 "Thanks to Q Syndicate, Windy City Times has been able to add yet another dimension to the publication: in-depth interviews with the top stars in the entertainment industry.
 And those interviews always have a queer bent."

 - Andrew Davis, managing editor of Windy City Times

 "Our readers have mentioned that they've enjoyed Q Syndicate's features because it gives them a closer look at the celebrities that they admire from an LGBT perspective.
 Mr. Azzopardi's stories have a bit of everything in them, including a good balance of seriousness, fun, entertainment, and even daring and ingenious comments.
-It's what makes people and publishers like us want to publish them.
-Q Syndicate features are savvy, hip and in touch with what is current."
+Q Syndicate features are savvy and hip..."

 "I've been working with Q Syndicate for years, coordinating celebrity interviews for upcoming films and albums, and their professionalism and wide-reaching placement make this wire service a must to help reach the LGBT community."

 "My experiences with Q Syndicate have surpassed my expectations.
-They never cease to amaze me with their creative thinking and innovative outreach.
 I know all our artists are in good hands when we bring them on for a campaign.
 Q Syndicate is simply the best out there!"